-A lot of the big tech companies that had interests in Uber and Netflix, really took this and built around it, as really a core part of their platform.
+A lot of the big tech companies: The Pinterests, and Ubers, and Netflix’s, really took this and built around it, as really a core part of their platform.

 As that happened, we really started to come into contact with a broader world.
 I mean, I have only really worked in Silicon Valley tech companies, so I didn’t really know a lot about how a bank is built and operates, or a big retailer’s built and operates.

-But as we started to talk to these companies, we got a sense that the applications for this could be much bigger, even then what’s happening so far, that this could be the central thing that they kind of all built around.
+But as we started to talk to these companies, we got a sense that the applications for this could be much bigger.
+Even than what’s happening so far.
+That this could be the central thing that they kind of all built around.

-Fund development on this, and turning it into a product, turning it into a service, and take it out into the world.
+So we realized, look, there would have to be some company that we could go fund development on this, turning it into a product, turning it into a service, and take it out into the world.

-When we realized that we put some thought into how we do it, and we told Linkedin that we would be leaving, it was actually a really nice thing.
-Rather than being unhappy about it, they offered to kind of invest and help us on our way.
+When we realized that, we put some thought into how we do it.
+We told LinkedIn that we would be leaving, it was actually a really nice thing.
+Rather than being unhappy about it, they actually offered to kind of invest and help us on our way.

-So, in addition to kind of raising, majority of our funding is from traditional venture capitals, which are a little bit of investment from LinkedIn, which was to kind of help us get started.
+So, in addition to kind of raising majority of our funding is from traditional venture capitals, we took a little bit of investment from LinkedIn, which kind of helped us get started.

 Michael Schwartz: It’s amazing.
 You don’t hear it very often that company is so supportive, but I guess they knew firsthand how powerful it was.